-Positive input has been received from Wellington's Chinese sister cities regarding the design for the Chinese Garden component of Frank Kitts Park.
-Refinements to the garden design are currently being developed and liaison with the Wellington Chinese Garden Society (WCGS), Xiamen and Beijing sister city delegations is extremely positive.
-WWL plans to be in a position to apply for resource consent for the redevelopment of Frank Kitts Park, in its entirety, in the first half of 2010.
-A successful application for resource consent will allow the WCGS to commence fund raising with the necessary degree of certainty such an important civic project requires.
+WWL will continue to oversee the design development of the whole of Frank Kitts Park and work with the Wellington Chinese Garden Society (WCGS) and Wellington Chinese sister cities to reach agreement on the final design of the Chinese Garden.
+Positive input has been received from Wellington's Chinese sister cities regarding the design for the Chinese Garden component of Frank Kitts Park and liaison with the WCGS, Xiamen and Beijing sister city delegations continues to be extremely positive.

+WWL has deferred its planned application for resource consent for the redevelopment of the whole of Frank Kitts Park pending clarification of the status of the WCGS fund raising programme.

 It is neither practicable nor desirable to construct the Chinese Garden separately from the remainder of Frank Kitts Park.
 The catalyst for commencement of the construction of this project will be WCGS achieving its approximate \$5 million fund raising.
-The equivalent WWL spend for the redevelopment of the remainder of the Park is currently budgeted for the 2015/16 year, with the expectation that this timing can be reconsidered if there is a requirement to bring the project forward.
+The equivalent WWL spend for the redevelopment of the remainder of the Park is currently budgeted for the 2013/14 year, with the expectation that this timing can be reconsidered if there is a requirement to bring the project forward.